jihall77/pFogSim/README.md

 ### SimLogger:
  - Prints all of the information to output files/console
  - Info gets stored here throughout simulation and gets executed here

+## **Classes in Detail**:

+### MoreDataIntepreter:
+ - We've separated the DataInterpreter from the rest of the code primarily to clean it up a little and allow for easier debugging
+#### Attributes:
+ - int MAX_LEVELS : The highest number of levels being made in this network
+ - String[] files : List of all files being imported to create levels
+ - String[][] nodeSpecs : Array for typical FogNode specifications on each level
+ 	- It's assumed that an organization setting this network up would desire as much homogeneity within the network for simplicity reasons
+ - ArrayList<Double[]> nodeList : When importing levels, this will hold all the nodes from the previous list (Or the list of nodes the imported list should connect to)
+ - ArrayList<Double[]> tempList : When importing levels, this will be used to store the current list of nodes such that no level is lost.
+This is later copied over to nodeList if that is what our topology dictates
+ - MIN/MAX_LAT/LONG : Hold the boundary restrictions for the simulation space.
+This is updated to contain all of the nodes added such that none exceed the boundary of the simulated city
+ - universitiesYet : Completely for the base test built-in.
+Used to see if universities have been imported yet (This will make more sense later, I swear)
+ - universitiesLinked : Essentially serves the same purpose as the aforementioned universitiesYet but is used for determining whether universities have been linked into the network yet.
+ - xmlFile/FW/BR : Importing files, (link to Java page with these)
+#### Methods:
+ - double measure : Takes pair of lat/long coordinates and determines distance between them using Haversine Formula.
+This is due to the fact that we aren't using rectangular coordinates to define the surface of a spherical object like the Earth.
+ - readFile() : Throws IO Exception since we are reading and writing files
+ 	- Variables:
+		- PrintWriter node : the XML-converted file containing all nodes and respective information
+		- PrintWriter links : the XML-converted file containing all links and respective information
+		- String[] nodeLoc + Double[] temp : Temporary variables to hold input line containing information (Note that we don't care about the first value since they are rather arbitrary and will have no meaning in the simulator.
+For this, it has been replaced with **counter**.
+		- int counter : Keeps track of how many FogNodes have been created and also functions as an ID for all nodes.
+	- Functionality:
+		- The levels in *files* are read from the Cloud (Level #6) down to the sensor/actuator/mobile device level (Level #0).
+This seeks to minimize the amount of information we must keep track of while importing additional files.
+		- Each device at specified locations (imported from our files) is added to the *node* XML file with its respective level hardware specifications.
+		- Each device is then **linked** with the closest device on the level above it using nodeList.
+In the case of Universities, they connect to the two closest Universities as well.
+All devices below Universities will also connect to the closest University as their primary connection to the network.

+### EdgeServerManager:
+ - More stuff here